yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 ### Fundamental Visualizations in R

-As the language of choice for statisticians, it should come as no surprise that one can also easily get statistical summaries from data.
+As the programming language of choice for statisticians, it should come as no surprise that one can also easily get statistical summaries from data.

-Basic functions like `min`, `max`, `sd`, and `mean` allow us to grab statistical properties from our data.
+Basic functions like `min`, `max`, `sd` (for standard deviation), and `mean` allow us to grab statistical properties from our data.
 For example:

 ```